tedo0627/JmvGeneratorIssue/README.md

 # JmvGenerator

-Plugin to generate terrain for Minecraft Java with nukkit
+Plugin to generate terrain for Minecraft Java with nukkit.
-This is not a product of Minecraft, nor is it endorsed or associated with Mojang
+This is not a product of Minecraft, nor is it endorsed or associated with Mojang.

+## Be careful
+1. It may not work depending on the environment.
+Please be sure to try a sample before purchasing.
+In my case, it worked on my desktop PC and rental vps server, but not on my laptop.
+2. This plugin does not include commands for generating worlds.
+3. This plugin is loaded in a special way that may cause other plugins to stop working.

 ## How to install
-1. Download the Minecraft 1.16.5 server
+1. Download the Minecraft 1.16.5 server.
 https://launcher.mojang.com/v1/objects/1b557e7b033b583cd9f66746b7a9ab1ec1673ced/server.jar

-2. Unzip the downloaded zip file and arrange the files like a tree
+2. Unzip the downloaded zip file and arrange the files like a tree.
 ```
 ├── plugins/
 │   └── JmvGeneratorPlugin.jar